 Don’t: Become a drill sergeant.
 While you may want to fill every waking moment with lessons, quizzes, and character-building exertions of all kinds (perhaps because that’s the way you were introduced to camping), remember that the structure is there to enable the fun, not the other way around.
 And that’s really the most important “do.”

 Do: Have fun!
-Having fun with your kids is the ultimate coal of camping!
+Having fun with your kids is the ultimate goal of camping!
 Enjoy yourself and have fun and you’re all sure to make memories that will last a lifetime!

-With a little planing, these 7 do’s and don’ts for camping with your kids will help you out on your maiden voyage camping trip!
+With a little planning, these 7 do’s and don’ts for camping with your kids will help you out on your maiden voyage camping trip!